Skip to main content

 Create AsTable is the only option at this time

-Multi SourceToggle: True/False
+Multi SourceToggle: True or False

 Implementation of SQL UNIONs

-True: Combine multiple sources in a single node
+True: Combine multiple sources in a single Node

 True Options: